Yedomon/bravo_project/README.md

 ## 📖 Citation

-If you use these scripts, please cite this work using the following Zenodo DOI:
+If you use these scripts, please cite this work using the following Zenodo DOI:  ⚠️ To be modified

 [![DOI](https://github.com/Yedomon/Yedomon-Genome_Assembly_Fusarium_oxysporum_f.sp._sesami/blob/main/zenodo.4717617.svg)](https://zenodo.org/badge/latestdoi/322282589)